yaser2us/dynamo/README.md

 ***wow! we are almost there*** :wink:

 ## Managed Callbacks
-dynamo gives us oppurtunities to call any callback functions from inside the element such as button.
+*dynamo* can call any callback functions from inside the element for better code structure, clean code and best practice.
 Other form generators, they generate elements only and submit button is needed to be implemented seperatly.

-In dynamo, also you can apply same approach, however, button can be part of element array.
+In *dynamo*, also you can apply same approach, however, button can be part of element array.
 Threfore we need to pass callback function such as below example.

 ```jsx
  const managedCallback = async () => {